Center for Diabetes and Cardiometabolic Health – CDCH

 Understanding GI Motility: The Basics

 What is motility?
-It's the coordinated muscular contractions that propel food through your digestive system.
-What is GI motility specifically?
-It encompasses all the automatic movements—swallowing, stomach churning, intestinal waves, and colon contractions—that move food from mouth to elimination.
-Gastrointestinal motility meaning refers to this entire process of coordinated muscle activity.
-Dysmotility meaning is when these movements become too slow, too fast, uncoordinated, or dysfunctional, causing digestive symptoms and complications.
+Motility refers to the coordinated muscular contractions that propel food through your digestive system.
+GI motility refers specifically to it encompasses all automatic digestive movements, including swallowing, stomach churning, intestinal contractions, and colon activity—that move food through the digestive tract.
+Gastrointestinal motility refers to this overall process of coordinated muscle activity.
+Dysmotility occurs when these movements become too slow, too fast, uncoordinated, or dysfunctional, causing digestive symptoms and complications.

 COMPREHENSIVE CLASSIFICATIONS